Mephedrone: Appearance and odour

 Mephedrone is a white substance.
 It is sold most commonly as crystals or a powder, but also in the form of capsules or pills.
 It can have a distinctive odour, reported to range the smell of vanilla and bleach, stale urine, or electric circuit boards.
+Synthesis byproducts or other contaminants are likely responsible for this, as the molecule itself is not an odorant.

 Synthesis

 Mephedrone can be synthesised in several ways.
 The simplest method, due to the availability of the compounds, is to add 4-methylpropiophenone dissolved in glacial acetic acid to bromine, creating an oil fraction of 4'-methyl-2-bromopropiophenone.
 The oil fraction can then be dissolved in dichloromethane (CH2Cl2) and drops of the solution added to another solution of CH2Cl2-containing methylamine hydrochloride and triethylamine.
 Hydrochloric acid (HCl) is then added and the aqueous layer is removed and turned alkaline using sodium hydroxide before the amine is extracted using CH2Cl2.
 The CH2Cl2 is then evaporated using a vacuum, creating an oil which is then dissolved in a nonaqueous ether.
 Finally, HCl gas is bubbled through the mixture to produce 4-methylmethcathinone hydrochloride.
 This method produces a mixture of both enantiomers and requires similar knowledge to that required to synthesise amphetamines and MDMA.

 It can also be produced by oxidising the ephedrine analogue 4-methylephedrine using potassium permanganate dissolved in sulfuric acid.
 Because 4-methylephedrine can be obtained in a specific enantiomeric form, mephedrone consisting of only one enantiomer can be produced.
 The danger associated with this method is it may cause manganese poisoning if the product is not correctly purified.